-In accordance with 24 CFR pl.05(c)/2 and subpart B of the federal regulations rotative to citizen perticipation for Community Planning and Development Programs and applicable evalvors made available to those requirements through the Coemyarus Ad, Rallet, and Economic Security Act (CARES Act), the County of Union is proposing substantial amendments to the 2019-2020 Annual Action Plan, 2020 Action Plan, Citizen Participation Plan and Five Year Plan.
+Alt 77, 2023.
+Accordance with 24 GPR 91.05(0)23 and subpart 8 of the fed-eral regulations roative to citizen perscipation for Community Plan-tics and Development Planaria. ning and Development Programs and applicable waivors made available to those requirements through the Coronavirus Aid, Rolicf, and Economic Security Act (CARES Act), the County of Union is proposing sub-stantial amendments to the 2019-2020 Annual Action Plan, 2028 Ac-tion Plan, Citizen Participation Plan and Five Year Plan.

-In response to combating the effects of COVID-19, the U.S. Department of Heusing and Urban Development (HUD) allocated special Community Development Block Grant (CD8G) Funds for Britilement Entities.
-The County of Union will receive \$2,770,145 in Community Development Block Grant (CD8G) Entitlement funds to be used to prevent, prepare and respond to COVID-19 emergency.
+In response to combating the of-fects of COVID-19, the U.S. Departfects of COVID-19, the U.S. Depart-ment of Housing and Urban Devel-opment (HUD) adocated special Community Development Block Grant (CDBG) Lunds for Entitlement Entities.
+The County of Union vIII receive \$2,270,145 in Community Development Block Grant (CDBG) Entitioment Funds to be used to pre-unet Development Block Grant (CDBG). vent, prepare and respond to COVID-19 emergency.